 Corys like Blyxa japonica because the blades can grow to be about 8 inches tall, providing thick safe haven for them and other small fish and fry in the tank.

-The plant will carpet any space available in an aquarium, but don’t worry, because corydoras will like that even better with more places to dig into and scavenge for flakes and bits of food.
+The plant will carpet any space available in an aquarium, but don’t worry, because corydoras will like that even better with more places to dig into and scavenge for flakes and bits of food, plus it gives them hiding places too, something that may also come in handy for breeding.

 Aquascape hobbyists like the Blyxa japonica because it has a moderate growth rate and requires moderate lighting.
 The grass flourishes best in corydoras-friendly water temperatures between 73-80 degrees Fahrenheit, so all in all, it’s a win-win for both you and your corys.